Which of the following statements regarding this lesion is INCORRECT?

 The unifying microscopic feature is a sponge-like appearance of the epidermis due to intraepidermal edema with widened spaces between keratinocytes.
 This is the result of exocytosis of T lymphocytes into the epidermis with release of proinflammatory cytokines and induction of keratinocyte apoptosis through “killer molecules.”
 Keratinocyte adhesion molecules (ie, E-cadherin) are subsequently destroyed and there is accumulation of extracellular fluid in the widened intracellular spaces.

 There is significant variability in the clinical and histopathologic appearance of spongiotic dermatitis depending on the duration, etiology, location, and presence of superimposed secondary changes such as excoriation.
 Most examples evolve through a course of acute, subacute, and chronic stages; however, not all lesions do this.
 Histopathologically, lesions of acute spongiotic dermatitis exhibit pronounced superficial dermal and intraepidermal edema with lymphocyte exocytosis and intraepidermal vesicles that contain clusters of Langerhans cells admixed with lymphocytes.
 The corresponding clinical presentation is of edematous, inflamed, oozing papules and plaques, often with visible vesicles.
 As the lesions evolve into subacute spongiotic dermatitis, there are varying degrees of acanthosis (hyperplasia) with foci of serum-imbued parakeratosis resulting from the transepidermal elimination of the spongiotic vesicles.
 This correlates clinically with the presence of scale crust.
 As this occurs, there is also decreased superficial dermal and intraepidermal edema.
-Lesions of chronic spongiotic dermatitis exhibit acanthosis, hypergranulosis, ...
+Lesions of chronic spongiotic dermatitis exhibit acanthosis, hypergranulosis, and compact hyperkeratosis (para- ...